 Concomitant PCV13 and influenza vaccine may increase risk of fever and febrile convulsions in children aged 6 months to <5 years.

-23PPV should not be given to children aged under 2 years due to the reduced immune response associated with polysaccharide vaccines.
+23PPV should not be given to children aged under 2 years as polysaccharide vaccines are poorly immunogenic in this age group.

 Streptococcus pneumoniae is a gram-positive diplococcus.
 It is ubiquitous, and many individuals carry the organism asymptomatically in their upper respiratory tract.
 There are over 90 identiﬁable serotypes of S. pneumoniae.
 Certain serotypes are more invasive or more associated with antibiotic resistance, and dominant serotypes vary by age and geographical distribution.

-The human nasopharynx is the only natural reservoir of S. pneumoniae.
-Carriage rates in young children range from 21 percent in high-income settings to more than 90 percent in resource-limited countries.
-Transmission of S. pneumoniae is by contact with respiratory droplets.
-Although nasopharyngeal colonisation precedes disease, most who are colonised do not develop disease.
-The nasopharynx is a source of spread between individuals, so reduced nasopharyngeal carriage of S. pneumoniae vaccine serotypes in vaccinated children decreases transmission to adults.
-Transmission of pneumococci and invasive potential is increased by concomitant viral upper respiratory tract infection, especially influenza.
-Invasive pneumococcal disease (IPD) is defined by isolation of S. pneumoniae from a usually sterile site, such as blood, pleural fluid or cerebrospinal ﬂuid, and represents the most severe end of the disease spectrum.
+Streptococcus pneumoniae causes a wide variety of clinical illnesses from common but troublesome otitis media to life-threatening invasive pneumococcal disease (IPD).
+IPD is defined by isolation of S. pneumoniae from a usually sterile site, such as blood, pleural fluid or cerebrospinal ﬂuid, and represents the most severe end of the disease spectrum.
 The most common clinical syndromes in IPD are bacteraemic pneumonia, non-localised bacteraemia and meningitis.
 Older adults generally have bacteraemic pneumonia, while young children may have any of the three, with meningitis being the most severe.

 Pneumonia without bacteraemia is up to five times more common than bacteraemic pneumonia, especially in older adults, where it also has high mortality.
-Other non-invasive infections include acute otitis media (predominantly in children) and sinusitis (predominantly older children and adults).
-The period between colonisation with S. pneumoniae and infection is variable but may be as short as one to three days.
+Non-invasive infections include acute otitis media (predominantly in children) and sinusitis (predominantly older children and adults).

 16.3.1.
 Global burden of disease